Last updated on March 10th, 2023 at 11:38 pm

 We also have a similar Cutlery Roll pattern made from a tea towel.

-denim or other recycled fabric, paper, pencil, ruler, scissors, pins, sewing machine, sewing thread.
+Denim scraps or other washable fabric, paper, pencil, ruler, scissors, pins, sewing machine, sewing thread.

 Make a Rectangular Pattern

-Remember that the smallest rectangle must be at least one inch longer than the longest utensil that you will be placing inside.
+Make the smallest pattern piece at least one inch longer than the longest item that you will place inside it.

 Sew a Hem

-If the fabric already has a hem on one end, allow an extra inch (2.5cm) on the hemmed piece.
-If the fabric does not have an existing hem, allow an extra two inches.
+If the fabric already has a hem on one end then allow an extra inch (2.5cm) on the hemmed piece.
+If the fabric does not have an existing hem, allow an extra two inches (5cm).

 Hem one end of each rectangle of fabric.
 Fold the fabric over and sew a straight hem.

-Note: If the fabric already has a hem, skip this step.
+Please Note: As explained, If the denim piece already has a hem, just skip this step.

 Place the fabric right sides together and align the ends without the hems.
 One hem should extend an inch or more past the other hem.

-You can trim the opposite ends (the ends without the hem) at this point if you need to adjust a bit.
+You can trim the opposite ends (the ends without the hem) at this point if you need to adjust the length a little bit.

 Trim the corners, as shown, so that the fabric doesn’t bunch up when you turn it right side out.

 Turn the large end of the pouch right side out.
-This may be easier if you use the closed tip of a pair of scissors or the eraser end of a pencil to push the corners all the way out.
+The end of a knitting needle, the closed tip of scissors or the eraser end of a pencil are helpful when pushing out the corners of your new denim cutlery pouch.